Green Minestrone

 Does spring know how to play with a person or what?
 There are those beautiful bird-chirping sunny days that make you want to run out and play.
 Then, winter comes right back with cold, cloudy and rainy (or snowy!) days that make you want to hunker back down in front of the fireplace in a thick sweater.

-What is green minestrone?
+What is a green minestrone?

 Green minestrone is a twist on classic tomatoey minestrone that’s made with green vegetables.

-This version of minestrone is loaded with green vegetables so if you're hit with any late winter--early spring crud like I was a few weeks ago, it's got tons of green vegetable goodness to help you recover.
-Green Minestrone with Pesto delivers a good dose of warmth which is perfect when the weather is still chilly.
-However, it's light so it's just right for a spring lunch or dinner.
+This version of minestrone is loaded with green vegetables so if you’re hit with any late winter–early spring crud like I was a few weeks ago, it’s got tons of green vegetable goodness to help you recover.
+Green Minestrone delivers a good dose of warmth which is perfect when the weather is still chilly.
+However, it’s light so it’s just right for a spring lunch or dinner.

 Photo of Green Minestrone with Radish Greens Pesto in blue Dutch oven with soup ladle.

-How to make Green Minestrone with Radish Greens Pesto:
+How to Make Green Minestrone Soup:

 • Leeks